AnyLog-co/documentation/test suites.md

 Note: If file name is prefixed with asterisk, the system will extend the output file name with a string making the file name unique.

-The following example generates an output file, named query_1.out, in the folder with a name assigned to "test_dir".
+The following example generates an output file in the folder with a name assigned to "test_dir".
-The output file is in a ***test format*** similar to the example in section [The test format](#the-test-format).
+The asterisk on the file name extends the name created to make the output name unique.
-The asterisk on the file name will extend the name created to make the output name unique.
+The output file is in a ***test format*** similar to the example in section [the test format](#the-test-format) above.
 <pre>
 sql lsl_demo format=json and stat=true and test = true and  file = !test_dir\query_*.out and title = "Data set #35" "select distinct(value) as value from ping_sensor order by value"
 </pre>